CSCfi/csc-user-guide/docs/support/tutorials/rstudio-or-jupyter-notebooks.md

 ### 3. Create SSH tunnel from your PC to Puhti compute node
-* With Linux, MacOS ja MobaXterm, open a second SSH terminal on your local machine (do not connect to Puhti yet) and run the SSH tunnelling command printed out by the RStudio or Jupyter Notebooks start-up script.
+* With Linux, MacOS ja MobaXterm, open a second SSH terminal on your local machine (do not connect to Puhti yet) and run the SSH tunnelling command printed out by the RStudio or Jupyter Notebook start-up script.
 For example `ssh -N -L 8787:localhost:42896 -J john@puhti.csc.fi john@r07c49.bullx`
 * With PuTTy see the [SSH tunnelling with PuTTy](#ssh-tunnelling-with-putty) instructions.
 * The command does not print out anything specific, unless you get some error, you likely succeeded.